island-coder/personal-site-blog/content/posts/hackathons/aces-hackathon-23/index.md

 newsletter: false
 disable_comments: false
 ---

-Developed and presented an IOT/Edge device that can help prevent and detect traffic accidents.
+Our team mangaged to become runners up for developing and presenting an IOT/Edge device that can help prevent and detect traffic accidents.